nielshuman/HorsePowerRun/en/index.md

 **Due to the ongoing Corona pandemic we still do not know if there will be a 2021 HPR event.
 We are still hoping to be able to organize the run on Sunday 18-04-2021.**

 Together with the [RondomGees](rondomgees.nl) event, we are looking at alternative ways to organise a safe event.
+Unfortunately at this moment there is still a 10 days quarantine requirement for foreign vistotors.
 We will keep you updated on this site.